Artist Statement

 BIOGRAPHY

 Cadet’s work has been exhibited in museums and galleries in the United States, Europe, and the Caribbean.
-His career highlights include participation in the Art Expo Milano April 10 to 12, 2026.
+His career highlights include participation in the Art Basel Switzerland 18-21 June 2026, West Wing Transcendentalist 12, 4051 Basel, Switzerland.
+Art Expo Milano April 10 to 12, 2026.
 A contemporary art exhibition Casati, 29 in Milan, Italy.
 International Art Fair STRASBOURG EXPO 2026 EXHIBITION 27th-29th March 2026 Strasbourg/ France.
 Showcase at Galerie Le Chien d'Or 49 rue du Sault-au-Matelot, Quebec City, QC, CA. Feb.
 05-8 2026.
 Nicoleta Gallery at the LIVING BERLIN design center Kantstraße 17, 10623 Berlin, Germany Feb.
 03-07.
 2026.
 Showcasing a curated exhibition at Spectrum Miami, Dec 3–7, 2025, at Wynwood, of Miami’s art season.
 Cologne Art Unframed Exhibit.5th to 8th-Nov.-2025

 Deeply influenced by the spiritual, historical, and cultural memory of Haiti, Cadet’s art reflects on resilience, displacement, and the endurance of humanity.
-His acclaimed painting Fight to Survive, created during the COVID-19 lockdown in New York, exemplifies his vision of art as both testimony and survival.
+His acclaimed painting Fight to Survived, created during the COVID-19 lockdown in New York, exemplifies his vision of art as both testimony and survivala.

-Fight to Survive, Acrylic on Canvas, 25x35 cm, 2020: A Copelouzos Family Art Museum Collection, Athens, Greece Collection
+Fight to Survive, Acrylic on Canvas, 25x35 Art Project 2020: A Copelouzos Family Art Museum Collection, Athens, Greece Collection

 Other Formations: